madskjeldgaard/exformal-website-source/content/releases/mads-kjeldgaard-empty-cloud.md

 # ⁂

-### About the release
+## And a bag of tea

 *Empty Cloud* is released digitally as high quality audio files and streaming, as well as a limited edition physical release in the form of a bag of tea that may help the listener stay sharp throughout the cycle of the music.

-The tea itself is a so-called *zenbucha* (全部茶 meaning "everything tea") from the Japanese tea farm Kamo Shizen Nōen in Kamo, Kyoto, Japan.
-This type of tea consists of leaves from the farm's tea plants but also includes the weeds surrounding these, seen here as part of a whole.
-The tea was kindly imported by [io](https://www.io-te.dk/).
+This bag of tea may help you, the listener, stay sharp throughout the 12-hour cycle of music that is Empty Cloud.
+It is a zenbucha (全部茶, meaning “everything tea”) from the Japanese tea farm Kamo Shizen Nōen in Kamo, Kyoto, Japan.

+It consists of tea leaves from the farm’s tea plants, as well as the weeds surrounding them.
+Included in the bag is a download code for all 12 hours of Empty Cloud.

+The tea was kindly imported by [io](https://www.io-te.dk).
+Music released by Exformal Records in 2025.

 **Release party:** 5.30 pm on the 26th of February, 2025 at [io](https://www.io-te.dk) in Blågårdsgade, Copenhagen, Denmark.